spayot/mte-plus/README.md

 ---
 ## 3. Benchmarking strategy
-A ML Pipeline is built with each encoder / model pairs, and trained on the task at hand.
+A ML Pipeline is built with each categorical encoder / classifier pairs, and trained on the task at hand.
 Evaluation is performed through a 5-fold cross validation strategy, to extract mean and std dev values for each metric of interest.
 **Pipeline Overview**![](figures/pipeline.png)
 *`*` sklearn component*  *`**` LightGBM component*
 *other components were built specifically for this project (cf [src/columnar](src/columar))*